-The certification shall be final unless revised, revoked or suspended pursuant to law.
-This certification may be suspended or revoked pursuant to Sections 403.512, F.S, or for violations of any of these Conditions.
-This certification is valid only for the specific processes and operations identified in the SCA, or approved in the final order of certification, indicated in the testimony and exhibits in support of certification, indicated in a post-certification submittal, or approved in a subsequent amendment or modification of the certification.
-Any unauthorized deviation from the approved drawings, exhibits, specifications, or conditions of this approval may constitute grounds for revocation and enforcement action by the Department.
-Any enforcement action, including suspension and revocation, shall only affect the portion(s) of the certified facility that are the cause of such action, and other portions of the certified facility shall remain unaffected by such action.
+The Certification shall be final unless revised, revoked or suspended pursuant to law.
+This Certification may be suspended or revoked pursuant to Section 403.512, F.S, or for violations of any of these Conditions.
+This Certification is valid only for the specific processes and operations identified in the SCA, or approved in the final order of Certification, indicated in the testimony and exhibits in support of Certification, indicated in a Post-Certification Submittal, or approved in a subsequent Amendment or Modification of the Certification.
+Any unauthorized deviation from the approved drawings, exhibits, specifications, or Conditions of this approval may constitute grounds for revocation and enforcement action by the Department.
+Any enforcement action, including suspension and revocation, shall only affect the portion(s) of the Certified Facility that are the cause of such action, and other portions of the Certified Facility shall remain unaffected by such action.

-[Sections 403.512, F.S.; Rule 62-4.160(2), F.A.C.]
+[Section 403.512, F.S.; Rule 62-4.160(2), F.A.C.]

 XV.
 REGULATORY COMPLIANCE

-As provided in Sections 403.087(7) and 403.722(5), F.S., the issuance of this license does not convey any vested rights or any exclusive privileges.
+As provided in Sections 403.087(8) and 403.722(5), F.S., except as specifically provided in the final order of Certification, a subsequent Modification or Amendment, or these Conditions, the issuance of this License does not convey any vested rights or any exclusive privileges.
 Neither does it authorize any injury to public or private property or any invasion of personal rights, nor any infringement of federal, state, or local laws or regulations.
-This license is not a waiver of or approval of any other Department license/permit that may be required for other aspects of the certified facility which are not addressed in this license.
-This license does not relieve the Licensee from liability for harm or injury to human health or welfare, animal, or plant life, or public or private property caused by the construction or operation of this certified facility, or from penalties therefore.
+This license is not a waiver of or approval of any other Department license/permit that may be required for other aspects of the Certified Facility which are not addressed in this License.
+This License does not relieve the Licensee from liability for harm or injury to human health or welfare, animal, or plant life, or public or private property caused by the construction or operation of this Certified Facility, or from penalties therefore.

 [Rules 62-4.160(3) and 62-4.160(5), F.A.C.]